CRPS-Optimal Binning for Univariate Conformal Regression

 \section{Related Work}

-\paragraph{Conformal prediction for regression.} Conformal prediction~\cite{VovkEtAl2005} wraps any nonconformity score in a distribution-free prediction set with finite-sample marginal coverage; Lei et al.~\cite{LeiEtAl2018} provide a comprehensive treatment for the regression setting, covering a range of nonconformity scores and establishing finite-sample guarantees.
-The inductive (split-conformal) variant~\cite{Papadopoulos2002} divides training data into a fitting half and a calibration half; the quantile of calibration nonconformity scores determines the prediction set for a new point.
-Conformalized Quantile Regression (CQR)~\cite{RomanoEtAl2019} improves efficiency in heteroscedastic settings by using conditional quantile estimates as the base predictor and measuring residuals relative to the estimated interval.
-Mondrian conformal prediction~\cite{VovkEtAl2005} stratifies the calibration set into categories (tax\-onomies) so that coverage holds conditionally within each stratum; our method is a Mondrian predictor with data-adaptive bins as strata and CRPS as the nonconformity score.
-Sesia and Romano~\cite{SesiaRomano2021} propose conformal prediction based on conditional histograms, stratifying calibration scores by the value of a one-dimensional predictor (such as an estimated quantile); our method instead partitions on the covariate $x$ directly and selects bin boundaries to minimise LOO-CRPS rather than conditioning on a downstream predictor score.
+\paragraph{Conformal prediction for regression.} Conformal prediction~\citep{VovkEtAl2022} wraps any nonconformity score in a distribution-free prediction set with finite-sample marginal coverage; ~\citet{LeiEtAl2018} provide a comprehensive treatment for the regression setting, covering a range of nonconformity scores and establishing finite-sample guarantees.
+The inductive (split-conformal) variant~\citep{Papadopoulos2002} divides training data into a fitting half and a calibration half; the quantile of calibration nonconformity scores determines the prediction set for a new point.
+Conformalized Quantile Regression (CQR)~\citep{RomanoEtAl2019} improves efficiency in heteroscedastic settings by using conditional quantile estimates as the base predictor and measuring residuals relative to the estimated interval.
+Mondrian conformal prediction~\citep{VovkEtAl2022} stratifies the calibration set into categories (tax\-onomies) so that coverage holds conditionally within each stratum; our method is a Mondrian predictor with data-adaptive bins as strata and CRPS as the nonconformity score. ~\citet{SesiaRomano2021} propose conformal prediction based on conditional histograms, stratifying calibration scores by the value of a one-dimensional predictor (such as an estimated quantile); our method instead partitions on the covariate $x$ directly and selects bin boundaries to minimise LOO-CRPS rather than conditioning on a downstream predictor score.

-\paragraph{Venn predictors.} Venn predictors~\cite{VovkEtAl2005} output a set of probability distributions, one for each candidate label of the test point.
-Vovk and Petej~\cite{VovkPetej2014} develop Venn-ABERS predictors for binary classification: isotonic regression on an underlying scoring function implicitly identifies an optimal partition of the score range into reference classes, each with finite-sample calibration guarantees.
+\paragraph{Venn predictors.} Venn predictors output a set of probability distributions, one for each candidate label of the test point.
+This work draws much of its inspiration from the Venn-ABERS predictors for binary classification proposed by ~\citet{VovkPetej2014}: isotonic regression on an underlying scoring function implicitly identifies an optimal partition of the score range into reference classes, each with finite-sample calibration guarantees.
 Our method mirrors this structure on the covariate axis: the DP selects CRPS-optimal bins, defining reference classes whose within-bin ECDF best describes the local conditional distribution.
-Our Venn prediction band (Section~\ref{sec:pred}) then follows: for each hypothesised response value $y^*$, the within-bin ECDF is augmented with $y^*$, yielding a family of distributions parametrised by the test label.